America the Beautiful and Tasty! Top Foodie Adventures and Culinary Destinations in the USA

 Text and photo by James Stakenburg, Travel Collecting

 Do you love NYC’s immigrant story as much as the food?
-Check out Tenement’s, Tales, and Tastes, the Lower East Side tasting and walking tour we took recently!
+Check out Tenement’s, Tales, and Tastes, the Lower East Side tasting and walking tour!

 Rochester, New York, is on the southern shore of Lake Ontario in Western Upstate New York.
 With over 200,000 residents – it’s the third most populous city (after New York City and Buffalo).
 A city this large, in New York state?
 Of course, it’s a foodie destination!
 Rochester’s food scene, like the city itself, is starting to make a name for itself and not just for the infamous Rochester “garbage plate”.
 The “Garbage Plate” was trademarked by Nick Tahous, where the original dish was created.
 A traditional plate comes with a meat (hamburger, cheeseburger, Italian sausage, steak, etc) topped with a form of carbohydrate (typically home fries, French fries, baked beans and/or macaroni salad) and topped with “Rochester hot sauce”, a spicy meat sauce.
 There have been many variations around the city from “trash plates” to “Rochester plates” and even “compost plates”.